Party in the Parc

 Wotton Arts Festival Concert

-The band is currently preparing for its annual concert as part of the Wotton Arts Festival which will be taking place on Satutday 28th April in St Mary's Church in Wotton-under-Edge.
+On Saturday 28th the band performed its annual concert as part of the Wotton Arts Festival at St Mary's Church in Wotton-under-Edge.

 Wotton Silver Band - 'Legacy'

 Legacy - price £10.00 is now available to buy from ...